zandershah/notes/stat230.md

 ## Poisson Process

-1. **Independence**: the number of occurences in non-overlapping intervals are independent.
+1. **Independence**: the number of occurrences in non-overlapping intervals are independent.

-2. **Individuality**: for sufficiently short periods of time, $\Delta t$, the probability of two or more events occuring in the interval approaches zero.
+2. **Individuality**: for sufficiently short periods of time, $\Delta t$, the probability of two or more events occurring in the interval approaches zero.

 $$\lim_{\Delta t \to 0} \frac{P(\text{2 of more events in } (t, t + \Delta t))}{\Delta t} = 0$$